 - Copy the following code into the page.

 path/to/pagein the above code with the path of the page to redirect to.
 The path is the part of the URL after your domain (e.g. https://www.example.com/Advanced-content/ Videos).
-Make sure not to remove the double brackets!
+Make sure to include the double brackets.

 - If the URL contains encoded characters, the redirect snippet URL specials characters must be changed to decoded format.